AnyChart/docs.anychart.com/Gantt_Chart/Timeline.md

 Due to unique organization of a Gantt diagram, there are some special features that should be mentioned.

-* Any type of Gantt diagram will return "false" for {api:anychart.axisMarkers.Line#isHorizontal}.isHorizontal(){api} method, because markers in Gantts can be only vertical.
+* Any type of Gantt diagram will return "false" for {api:anychart.core.axisMarkers.Line#isHorizontal}.isHorizontal(){api} method, because markers in Gantts can be only vertical.
 * The **scale** and **layout** methods will not work here, only "dateTime" scale and "vertical" layout are available in Gantt Chart.
 * There are three special values for setting to the text markers' {api:anychart.core.axisMarkers.GanttText#value}.value(){api} method: "start" and "end" to the range markers' {api:anychart.core.axisMarkers.GanttRange#from}.from(){api} and {api:anychart.core.axisMarkers.GanttRange#to}.to(){api}.
 The "value" returns the current date, "start" - the start date of the gantt chart timeline and "end" returns the end date of the whole Gantt diagram.